EvanHuang7/ai-tools/README.md

 - Select your VM (eg. `appName-gce-free-vm`) for **Attached to**
 - Click **Reserve** button

-3. Install needed dependencies in VM
+4. Install required dependencies in VM

 - Go back to **Compute Engine > VM instances** and the VM instancee we just created after VM is created
 - Click **SSH** to connect VM